 The dialog box now looks similar to the following:

-Next, apply the Deep Security transport node profile to your clusters:
+Next, if you have not done so already, apply the Deep Security transport node profile to your clusters:

 - Click Fabric > Nodes, and in the main pane click Host Transport Nodes.

 - From the Managed by drop-down list, select the vCenter you added previously.
 In this example, the vCenter is 10.201.111.111.

 - Select a cluster that contains the VMs that you want to protect with Deep Security Virtual Appliance.
 If there is more than one cluster, select all the ones that you want to protect with the Deep Security Virtual Appliance.